robertseaton/robertseaton.github.com/_posts/2013-09-08-the-stark-beauty-of-the-glazed-donut.markdown

 ---

 The glazed donut is the noblest of all donuts.
 It's not a loud, flashy donut.
-It doesn't seduce coffee house denizens with sprinkles or jelly filling.
+It doesn't seduce coffeehouse denizens with sprinkles or jelly filling.
 It's an honest, functional donut.
 While all donuts may represent some excess, the glazed donut does not smack of the same gluttony as more lavish donuts.